Ally McBeal: Where Are They Now?

 Calista Flockhart (Ally McBeal)

-Calista Flockhart already had a handful of movie, TV, and stage credits — including the 1996 film The Birdcage and The Glass Menagerie and Chekov’s Three Sisters on Broadway — when she was cast in Ally McBeal in 1997.
+Calista Flockhart already had a handful of movie, TV, and stage credits—including the 1996 film The Birdcage as well as The Glass Menagerie and Three Sisters on Broadway—when she was cast in Ally McBeal in 1997.
 Her performance as the series’ title character earned her nominations for three Emmys, five Golden Globes (one of which she won), and four SAG Awards over the course of the show’s five seasons.
 Following Ally McBeal, her film roles include Michael Hoffman’s 1999 adaptation of A Midsummer Night’s Dream and, most recently, 2005’s Fragile.
-She’s been more active in television since, having had a major role on Brothers & Sisters from 2006–2011 and appeared in episodes of Robot Chicken and the web series Web Therapy.
-She currently plays Cat Grant on Supergirl.
+She’s been more active in television since, having had a major role on Brothers & Sisters from 2006–2011 and appearing as Cat Grant on Supergirl.

 Gil Bellows (Billy Thomas)

 Gil Bellows had only collected a handful of credits—including his first major film role in 1994’s The Shawshank Redemption—when he was cast as Ally’s ex-boyfriend and new coworker Billy Thomas.
 Concurrent with his work on Ally McBeal, he played Matt Callan on The Agency; more recently, he’s appeared in the 2014 movie Kill the Messenger and the 2016 miniseries 11.22.63 and had regular roles on the series Eyewitness and Patriot, among dozens of other film and TV credits.